m-pilia/.vim/README.md

 * This configuration does not include any debug integration plugin.
 Vim 8.0+ already provides a nice built-in gdb integration (`:help terminal-debug`).
-  While I would like a handier integration and support for other debuggers, I have not found any that satisfies my needs, so when I need something more than `:Termdebug`, I usually perform debugging using external tools, outside vim.
+  While I would like a handier integration and support for other debuggers, I have not found any that satisfies my needs, so when I need anything more than `:Termdebug`, I usually perform debugging using external tools, outside vim.
 * This configuration provides settings and plugins for a lot of languages and,